IMPORTANT INFORMATION – OWNERSHIP AND PAYMENTS

 If within three years of the transaction, the acquirer becomes a foreign corporation or the trustee of a foreign trust, it is important to note that the Commissioner of State Revenue must make a reassessment to impose AFAD on the transaction.
 This may occur, for example, because of a change in the controlling interest in the company or interests in the trust.

 If this becomes applicable, you must take action to inform the Commissioner of the changed circumstances within 28 days.
 If you do not, significant additional penalty duty may be payable and interest will be charged from when you are liable to notify the Commissioner.
-If applicable, this is your responsibility and is outside the scope of our retainer.Request Free Consultation
+If applicable, this is your responsibility and is outside the scope of our retainer.Request Evaluation

 You should call us as soon as possible to discuss this issue if you think AFAD may apply to your transaction.